Statistics

 Major in Data Science

-In response to the ever growing importance of "big data" in scientific and policy endeavors, the last few years have seen an explosive growth in theory, methods, and applications at the interface between computer science and statistics.
-The Statistics Department and the Department of Computer Science have responded with a joint-major that emphasizes the interface between the disciplines.
+In response to the ever increasing importance of “big data” in scientific and policy endeavors, the last few years have seen an explosive growth in theory, methods, and applications of AI and machine learning.
+The Department of Computer Science and the Department of Statistics jointly offer a Data Science major that emphasizes the interface between the two disciplines.

-Courses taken for a grade of Pass/D/Fail, or in which the grade of D has been received, do not count toward the major.
-The requirements for the major are as follows:
+The major requires 18 courses, as follows.
+(Courses taken for a grade of Pass/D/Fail, or in which the grade of D has been received, do not count toward the major.)

 Mathematical Prerequisites